zoltanszalontay/zoltanszalontay.github.io/_posts/2020-08-31-fever-detection.md

 * The device is based on a Raspberry Pi 4B (2GB RAM, 16GB+ SD card or SSD).
 * The primary camera is a Raspberry Pi camera.
 It may be replaced by any USB camera.
+* Thermal camera:
-* Thermal camera: To measure people's temperature, we use a FLIR Lepton 3 thermal camera.
-Its resolution is 160x120.
+  * To measure people's temperature, we use a FLIR Lepton 3 thermal camera.
+  * Resolution is 160x120.
 It is substantial for situations when less than 10-15 people are visible at the same time.
-Capture speed is 9FPS.
+  * Capture speed is 9 FPS.
 * Computer vision models are run on a Google Coral Edge TPU.
 * Optional hardware components:
   * Touch screen/monitor